alejandro-velardo/memoryte/readme.txt

 This is a simple memory game.

-To run it simply install the dependencies:
+To run it, simply install the dependencies:

 npm install

-Adn use the command
+And use the following command to start the app.

 npm run dev